Akotox/phone_otp_verification/README.md

 ### Support and Response

 Our team is committed to providing support for the package users.
 While we strive to respond to issues and pull requests promptly, please allow a reasonable amount of time for a response.
-For immediate support or specific queries, you can also reach out to us via [official support channel or email](LINK_TO_SUPPORT).
+For immediate support or specific queries, you can also reach out to us via [official support channel](https://discord.gg/stmfH6pMKK).

 ### Stay Updated

-To stay updated with the latest releases, features, and updates, please follow us on [GitHub](LINK_TO_YOUR_GITHUB_PAGE) or subscribe to our newsletter.
+To stay updated with the latest releases, features, and updates, please follow us on [GitHub](https://github.com/WilinxGroup) or subscribe to our newsletter.

 We appreciate your interest in our package and look forward to your valuable contributions and feedback!